-Nevertheless, many UI scenarios aren't doable without caching certain parts of the commercetools Platform data.
+Nevertheless, many UI scenarios aren't doable without caching some data.
 This refers for example to the page header, especially category-driven menu trees and metadata like product types, channels, etc.

 - Although you could query the whole category tree every time, it makes sense to cache the menu as a final menu object across users.
 We suggest to auto-refresh it very often to avoid inconsistencies, for example, every five seconds or so.

 - Concerning User and Cart data, it depends on how much information is directly visible in the UIs initial state.
 In most cases, the information can be stored in an encrypted User Cookie (or a classic stateful server-side session) and the full User and/or Cart Object is pulled from the API on demand.

 A notable exception to the general recommendation to avoid caching is that in some development frameworks (esp. in the content management system space) caching is built into the basic assumptions on a low level; In these cases it's not worth fighting against the framework's assumptions.

 Most real-world projects have a number of backend system integrations.
 In addition to the general advice above, one efficient way to implement sync jobs is by querying the change events from the Messages API endpoint.
 This approach helps when integration with another system, because it enables you to create a job that polls the messages and remembers the "last message ID" (for example, in a CustomObject).
 This way your system integrations can provide "near-time" updates and the load is reduced on both your systems as well as on the Composable Commerce APIs.

 To be on the safe side you can do full sync additionally every now and then.